ranganathanlab/Rouviere2022/README.md

 ### Installation instructions (Mac or Linux).

-All code is written in julia1.7.2  Download and install julia1.7.2 at from
+All code is written in julia1.7.2.
+Download and install julia1.7.2 at from

 https://julialang.org/downloads/oldreleases/

-Next open up a terminal type
+Next, open up a terminal type,

 `julia`